Financial Assessment Procedure

 4. If the Local Authority does not intend to make a charge.

-Financial reassessment
+Financial reassessments

 How to request a financial assessment/reassessment